The Top 3 Reasons for Using Coconut Oil

 Let me share with you the top three benefits of this healthy oil and why you need to start consuming more of it in your diet today.

 A significant amount of this oil is MCT, which stands for medium-chain triglycerides.
 Early studies actually show that medium-chain triglycerides can potentially help those with dementia and even Alzheimer's disease.

 Alzheimer's disease is considered by some to be like diabetes for the brain.
-In a nutshell, insulin issues make it difficult for certain parts of the brain to use glucose for energy.
+In a nutshell, Fat Storing Hormone issues make it difficult for certain parts of the brain to use glucose for energy.

 Your brain loves ketones.
 Experts suggest that ketones may even be an excellent alternative energy source for the brain to increase brain function and reduce the symptoms of Alzheimer's.

 An exciting study done in 2006 found that the consumption of medium-chain triglycerides led to the improvement in patients with more mild forms of Alzheimer's disease.

 What exactly are MCTs?

 MCT is the abbreviation for medium-chain triglycerides.
 In contrast to long-chain fatty acids, this is a type of fat that turns into ketones and is used as energy.
 Ketones protect the nerve and brain cells against stress and of course, they also promote healthy brain function.

 MCTs also provide many other health benefits.
 They promote weight loss, boost immunity, and they are friendly to your liver and gallbladder.

 A large amount of coconut oil is MCT.
 MCTs are a type of fat that turns into ketones and can be used as an alternative fuel source to glucose for the brain.
 Using this alternative fuel source may help improve cognitive function and may even help Alzheimer's patients.